Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Introduction

 \subsection{Contributions}

-{\em The key novelty in this paper is a CSO framework for an omnichannel multi-courier order fulfillment optimization with observational data only.} Existing studies on CSO typically assume the availability of a dataset $\mathcal{D} = \{(\mathbf{s}_1, \mathbf{c}_1), (\mathbf{s}_2, \mathbf{c}_2), \ldots \}$, pairing observed covariates with complete uncertain parameter vectors.
+{\em The key novelty in this paper is a CSO framework for an omnichannel multi-courier order fulfillment optimization with observational data only.} Existing studies on CSO typically assume the availability of a dataset $\mathcal{D} = \{(\mathbf{s}_1, \mathbf{c}_1), (\mathbf{s}_2, \mathbf{c}_2), \ldots \}$, pairing covariates with fully observed uncertain parameter vectors.
 However, real-world scenarios often involve high-dimensional uncertain parameters where individual data points capture only partial information, particularly when uncertainty measurement depends on the chosen solution, which is the case in the application considered in this paper.

 To address the challenge of observational data, this paper introduces a generalized CSO framework addressing these real-world complexities. {\em The novel CSO framework is applied to a sophisticated stochastic omnichannel order fulfillment optimization problem with multiple carrier options and delivery time uncertainties.} In collaborating with a major US online retailer, the framework is rigorously evaluated on an industrial order fulfillment dataset featuring a vast, intricate fulfillment network.
-This application demonstrates the framework capabilities and its potential impact on large-scale, real-world optimization challenges.
-The contributions of the paper can be summarized as follows.
+This application demonstrates the framework capabilities and its potential impact on large-scale, real-world optimization challenges. \revisiontwo{Based on the significant performance improvements demonstrated in this study, the industrial partner is actively considering a pilot program to integrate key elements of the proposed framework into their production fulfillment optimization engine.} The contributions of the paper can be summarized as follows.